Upselling Tips: How to Sell More to your Customers

 Are you charging for changes, tweaks and changes of mind?
 Are you clear with your customer about how changes will be handled and billed for?

 Most customers like to be heard and be made to feel special.
-They want to be treated like human beings and individuals.
+They want to be treated like individuals.
 The personal service offers this.
-This could be by assigning an individual account manager or mentor to them, or receiving courtesy calls from someone they know rather than sales calls from an anonymous call centre.
+This could be by assigning an individual account manager or mentor to them.
+Or receiving courtesy calls from someone they know rather than sales calls from an anonymous call centre.
 Not only do people have more of an emotional connection with an individual, which keeps the business front of mind for next time they buy, but also this value-added service could be charged for.

 For example certain high-end credit cards can give you a dedicated account manager who can arrange travel etc for you, acting like a personal concierge.
 Or a holiday company offering a personal tour guide rather than going in a group.